Louise Harnby | Crime Fiction and Thriller Editor

 • Pop outside for a few minutes for some fresh air and get some natural light on your face – things always seem a little rosier afterwards.

-• Phone a friend, partner or family member and a have a chat or arrange a meet.
+• Phone a friend, partner or family member and a have a chat or arrange a meetup.

-• And if all else fails, Corbett Brown (with tongue firmly in cheek) reminds us that there’s always online war gaming … so wake up your avatar and grab your lightsaber.
+• And if all else fails, one of my editor contributors (with tongue firmly in cheek) reminds us that there’s always online war gaming … so wake up your avatar and grab your lightsaber.
 Different strokes for different folks, as the saying goes.

 Many of us do need our water coolers, online or off, but we can also enjoy the solitude that our freelance homeworking status brings us.